feathersui/feathersui-starling/documentation/help/markdown/cookbook/item-renderer-touch-states.md

 ---
 # How to support multiple touch states in a custom item renderer

-You've already [added a background skin](item-renderer-background-skin.html), but maybe you want to display different background skins depending on if the user is touching your item renderer or not.
+We've already [added a background skin](item-renderer-background-skin.html), but maybe you want to display different background skins depending on if the user is touching your item renderer or not.
 You might also be interested in displaying different icons or changing the text styles on different touch phases.
-Let's listen to `TouchEvent.TOUCH` and start tracking which touch phase is active.
+Let's listen to [`TouchEvent.TOUCH`](http://doc.starling-framework.org/core/starling/display/DisplayObject.html#event:touch) and start tracking which touch phase is active.
 We'll map the touch phases to states, and then we can choose a background skin (or anything else) based on the current state.

 ## Up and Down States